Sonny & Cher: 1962–1964: The origin and career development

+1965–1967: Chart success

 The duo released their first album Look at Us in the summer of 1965.
 The album contained the number one single "I Got You Babe".
 Look at Us peaked at number two on the Billboard chart for eight weeks in the later part of 1965.

+Sonny & Cher made their first promotional tour of Britain in the first two weeks of August 1965.
+The tour was organized and overseen by Larry Page, co-manager of the English rock band the Kinks, who met Cher a month earlier while she finished recording her debut album and while the Kinks toured America.
+Page and Brian Sommerville, the Kinks' publicist, quickly signed to be Sonny & Cher's European business manager and British publicist, respectively.
+During their two weeks in Britain, Sonny & Cher primarily appeared on British television and radio, but they also performed at the 100 Club in central London on August 5.

-The couple appeared on many of the top television shows of the era including The Ed Sullivan Show, American Bandstand, Where The Action Is, Hollywood A Go-Go, Hollywood Palace, Hullabaloo, Beat Club, Shindig!, Ready Steady Go! and Top of the Pops.
+The couple appeared on many of the top television shows of the era, including The Ed Sullivan Show, American Bandstand, Where The Action Is, Hollywood A Go-Go, Hollywood Palace, Hullabaloo, Beat Club, Shindig!, Ready Steady Go! and Top of the Pops.
 They also appeared as themselves in the film Wild on the Beach, singing "It's Gonna Rain".
-On their first album Bono also displayed his political interest long before running for Congress in the lyrics of the song, "The Revolution Kind".
+On their first album, Bono also displayed his political interest long before running for Congress in the lyrics of the song, "The Revolution Kind".

-As the followup to the success of Look at Us, they released their second studio album in April 1966, The Wondrous World of Sonny & Chér, which peaked at number 34.
-The two dressed in animal skins with Bono wearing knee high caveman boots and Cher going barefoot.
+By September 1965, their album Look at Us had reportedly sold a million copies, and Sonny & Cher had become widely recognized for their trendsetting style and signature long hair.
+They often wore colorful custom-made, coordinating outfits, and Cher was said to own more than 100 pairs of bell-bottoms.
+Their rising fame led to photo features in Vogue and Life.
+Following the album's success, they purchased a $75,000 one-bedroom home in the Encino neighborhood of the San Fernando Valley in October 1965.